causiq/logary/README.md

     cd logary
     ./fake.sh build

+If you have to install .Net Core first:

+    brew cask install dotnet-sdk

+Now ensure your shell has something like this as initialisation logic:

+    export PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin"
+    eval `/usr/libexec/path_helper -s`
+    export DOTNET_CLI_TELEMETRY_OPTOUT=1

+Or otherwise, you'll have a hard time building.

 ## Contributing

 Clone it like above.
 Ensure you can build it.
 Open `Logary.sln`.
 Make a change,